MrNiebieski/LinuxCommandsCompilation/linux.md

     arch
     cat /etc/*release

-the last one is useful for detecting Ubuntu version etc.
+the last one is useful for detecting Ubuntu, Centos version etc.

 mount & unmount